-PASTORAL MINISTRY HANDBOOK | CHAPTER 6
+PASTORAL MINISTRY HANDBOOK | CHAPTER 10

-The Church of the United Brethren in Christ, USA, uses the term “specialized minister” to describe all non-ordained paid staff ministers employed by churches of the denomination.
+1. The Church of the United Brethren in Christ, USA, uses the term “specialized minister” to describe all non-ordained paid staff ministers employed by churches of the denomination.

-Specialized ministers must meet the following qualifications:
+Specialized ministers must meet the following qualifications.

-Persons holding this license must have a minimum of 30 semester hours of college level work in their field of specialization from an accredited college, including a minimum of 12 semester hours of college level work in Bible and the course in United Brethren church history.
+Complete a minimum of 30 semester hours of college level work in their field of specialization from an accredited college, including a minimum of 12 semester hours of college level work in Bible and the course in United Brethren church history.

-Persons holding this license must have served for a minimum of 12 months on a professional basis in the field of specialization in a United Brethren church.
+Serve for a minimum of 12 months on a professional basis in the field of specialization in a United Brethren church.

-Licensing of Specialized Ministers
+¶123 Licensing of Specialized Ministers

 The following procedure is established for the licensing of specialized ministers: